Goda’s Slave – Chapter 13: Full of Kanna Rava

 “What do you mean?”
 Kanna finally asked.

 Goda laughed again.
-“If you’re asking that, then you’ve already guessed.
-You’re not imagining things, and the tension isn’t only on your end, of course.
-I find you nice to look at.
+“If you’re asking that, then you’ve already guessed: I’ve also been looking.
 I’m just less obvious when I look.”
-She pushed the tips of her fingers against Kanna’s shoulder, enough to knock her off balance, enough that Kanna fell splashing into the water.
+She pushed the tips of her fingers against Kanna’s shoulder, just enough to knock her off balance.

 After they had finished bathing, they crawled lazily onto the big rocks near the edge of the lake, so that they could dry in the light of the sun that was shining down through the canopy.
 Goda was half-sitting, half-lying on the flat top of a boulder, her body propped up on her elbows, and Kanna had settled onto a ledge beside her.
-In spite of everything that Goda had said, Kanna had laid her head on the woman’s thigh and had watched Goda’s expression carefully to see if she would object.
+In spite of what Goda had said, Kanna had laid her head on the woman’s thigh and had watched her expression carefully to see if she would object.
 She had not.

 They had talked for a bit about unimportant things—the weather in the Middleland, the landscape around them—but Goda did not seem very good at keeping those sorts of conversations going, and so they had quickly fallen into silence.
 Without the distraction of small talk, Kanna found that she couldn’t stop the thoughts that echoed in her mind.